linhhnil111/archiquest-next2/README.md

 Enter a commit message then click commit to confirm your changes.

-Then click Push to Remote to save the changes back to github so your teammates can Pull (download) them into their own local copies of the code.
+Then click Push Origin to save the changes back to github so your teammates can Pull (download) them into their own local copies of the code.

 ## Incorporating changes from your groupmates (or new updates in this repository)